How to choose the right social media KPIs

 At Three Sixtee, we always recommend implementing a data-driven marketing strategy.
-With this in mind, in this blog, we’ll help you understand which social media KPIs you should set and what your metrics should be.
+With this in mind, in this blog, we’ll help you understand the key performance metrics for social media and which ones you should monitor.
 As a result, you can make more data-driven decisions and accelerate your marketing efforts.

 The definition of social media KPIs and metrics

 KPI stands for key performance indicators helping you to measure the progress of your objectives.
 To measure your goals correctly, you also need to set the right metrics.
 So to give you a summary, we can say that metrics support KPIs.
 KPIs, in turn, support the overall business objectives.

 Each of your social media KPIs should follow a SMART approach to be measurable and help you to show you the right direction: